ZL1LLY/WXS2S/README.md

 ## Installation and Setup
 1. Download the latest release from the [releases page](https://github.com/ZL1LCD/WXS2S/releases) **Do not git clone the repository**.
 2. Unzip the file to a folder of your choice.
-3. Set a UNIX timestamp in the time.txt file to when you next want it to transmit an image.
+3. Set a UNIX timestamp in the time.txt file to when you next want it to transmit an image. **The program will automatically increment this after initially being set*
 4. Replace overlay.png and Header.wav with your own files. **Do not transmit on the air with the default files!**
 5. Run pip install -r requirements.txt to install the requirements
 6. Run WXS2S_Main.py